Gideon (comics)

 Gideon is a fictional character, a mutant supervillain appearing in American comic books published by Marvel Comics.
 He was created by Rob Liefeld and Fabian Nicieza.
 Gideon was a member of the Externals, a unique type of immortal mutant, and an adversary of the X-Men spin-off group X-Force.
-He first appeared in The New Mutants #98 (Feb.
-1991).
+He first appeared in The New Mutants #98 (February 1991).

 Fictional character biography

-Before Gideon's mutant powers emerged, he was a sailor with the Spanish armada sailing for the Americas several hundred years ago.
-On one journey, he succumbed to scurvy and was buried when the ship reached land.
-He awoke a few hours later, discovering his immortality.
-Over several centuries, Gideon was able to amass a vast personal wealth.
-He also encountered and allied himself with several other Externals.
-He became the owner and CEO of Ophrah Industries in Denver, Colorado.
-At the end of the 20th century, the group began seeking out their newest member, whom Gideon erroneously believed to be Roberto da Costa, a young mutant who had joined the New Mutants, the junior division of the X-Men, and taken the codename Sunspot Gideon had known Roberto from a young age, having business relations with his father, a wealthy Brazilian businessman named Emmanuel da Costa.
-Gideon had his servant Eve poison Roberto's father and Gideon approached the boy, telling him he needed to take over his family's business.
-He took the young boy in under his wing and began to mentor him.
+Gideon was once a sailor with the Spanish armada sailing for the Americas several hundred years ago.
+He died from scurvy and was buried when the ship reached land.
+A few hours later, Gideon awakened, discovering that he was immortal.
+Over several centuries, Gideon amassed a vast personal wealth.
+He also encountered and allied himself with several other Externals, a group of fellow immortal mutants.
+At the end of the 20th century, the group begins seeking out their newest member, whom Gideon erroneously believed to be Roberto da Costa, a young mutant who had joined the New Mutants as Sunspot.
+Gideon had known Roberto from a young age, having business relations with his father, businessman Emmanuel da Costa.
+Gideon has his servant Eve kill Emmanuel, then takes Roberto under his care.

-Gideon later had A.I.M. recreate Proteus.
-Gideon and Sunspot were later held captive by Arianna Jankos, Black Tom Cassidy, and Juggernaut.
-Gideon then publicly declared Cable and X-Force to be criminals.
-When the young superheroes known as the New Warriors broke into his home while he was taking a bath in his Jacuzzi, Gideon defeated them in an impromptu skirmish with their combined abilities.
-He then brutally tortured them to discover their agenda and to vent his frustration over their impetuousness.